vladkinoman/just-my-notes/books/best-comics-to-read.md

 After **The Killing Joke**, **The Man Who Laughs**.

-### Fourth answer - What is the DARKEST Joker story in the Batman comics?
+### What is the DARKEST Joker story in the Batman comics?

 20: If you don't think the Joker from Snyder and Capullo's New 52 run is dark and twisted enough, then I don't know what's wrong with you.
 That's the most sadistic version I've seen yet.